 Under this framework, the Project that the Human Rights Clinic is undertaking with the Clinique de Droit International Pénal et Humanitaire of Université Laval consists in doing research and selecting relevant international decisions, resolutions and doctrine to the International Criminal Court (ICC) Legal Tools.

 Since the start of the project in 2016, the Human Rights Clinic has processed and catalogued more than 2000 documents from the International Criminal Tribunal for Rwanda into the ICC Legal tools database as well as national legislations of Madagascar, Mongolia, Burundi, Bhutan, Niger, Seychelles, Togo and Vanuatu.
-For the fall 2018 and winter 2019 semesters, the Human Rights Clinic will work on national jurisdictions and their standards on international criminal justice.

 Research support to the Canadian Partnership for International Justice

-Amicus curiae to the International Criminal Court on the situation of the Rohingya
+Amicus Curiae to the International Criminal Court on the Situation of the Rohingya

 Between May and June 2018, organizations that are part of the Canadian Partnership for International Justice requested and received an authorization from the International Criminal Court (ICC) to submit an amicus curiae regarding the situation of the Rohingya in Myanmar.
 The amicus submitted focused on the legal issues arising from the Prosecutor’s request to determine if her office had jurisdiction concerning the Rohingya being deported from Myanmar to Bangladesh.
 In September 2018, the Pre-Trial Chamber determined that the ICC could exercise jurisdiction over the alleged deportation of the Rohingya people from Myanmar to Bangladesh.